 An analysis of the life and ministry of Jesus Christ from the perspective of personal evangelism.
-Along with the overall disciple-making strategy of Jesus, case studies from the ministry of Jesus are examined to determine needed application for personal witness and disciplemaking.
-Prerequisite: Sophomore standing.
-Three semester hours credit.
+Along with the

 EV 306.
 CONTEMPORARY EVANGELISM EQUIPPING METHODOLOGIES.

 A study of the current evangelism equipping methodologies available from the Southern Baptist Convention agencies and other evangelical groups.
 Provided through the classroom setting or a seminar/workshop setting, the course will assist students in understanding and implementing the equipping methodologies in their own personal evangelism and in the local church.
 Personal witnessing activity will be a part of the course.
 Prerequisites: EV 201 and Sophomore standing.
 Three semester hours credit.